History of the Indiana Pacers: 1993–1994

 Larry Brown was brought on as Pacers' coach for the 1993–94 season, and Pacers' general manager Donnie Walsh completed a highly-criticized (at the time) trade as he sent Schrempf to the Seattle SuperSonics in exchange for Derrick McKey and little known Gerald Paddio.
 But the Pacers, who began the season in typically average fashion, kicked it up a notch in April, winning their last eight games of the season to finish with an NBA-era franchise-high 47 wins.
 They stormed past Shaquille O'Neal and the Orlando Magic in a first-round sweep to earn their first NBA playoff series win, and pulled off a tremendous upset by defeating the top-seeded Atlanta Hawks in the Conference Semifinals.

 It was during the 1994 Eastern Conference Finals that the Pacers—particularly Reggie Miller—finally became a household name.
 With the series tied 2–2 going into game 5 in New York, Miller had the first of many legendary playoff performances.
 With the Pacers trailing the Knicks by 15 points early in the 4th quarter, Miller scored 25 points in the 4th quarter, including five 3-point field goals.
-Miller also famously flashed the choke sign to Knick fans while leading the Pacers to the improbable come from behind victory.
+Miller also famously flashed the choke sign to Spike Lee, who had been taunting Miller from courtside, while leading the Pacers to the improbable come from behind victory.
 The Knicks ultimately came back to win the next two games and the series, but Reggie became an NBA superstar overnight.
 Miller was a tri-captain and leading scorer of the USA Basketball team that won the gold medal at the 1994 FIBA World Championship.